 - Isopropyl alcohol for cleaning the shoe interior

-- Shoe cream like Meltonian.
+- Quality Shoe cream.
 Light brown is the most useful color

 - Sole edging